netobserv/network-observability-operator/README.md

 IMG="docker.io/myuser/netobserv:latest" make image-build image-push deploy
 ```

-By default, the operator is deployed in namespace "network-observability-operator-system".
+By default, the operator is deployed in namespace "network-observability".

 ## Resources